aacfactory/fns-contrib/databases/mysql/readme.md

 	return
 }
 ```
-Use `@mysql:use` annotation to switch datasource service. param is service name.
+Use `@mysql:use` annotation to switch datasource service. param is service name and mark it before `@mysql:transaction`.
 ```go
 // @fn some
 // ... some func use transaction